 Hands-on learning is always more fun, and these items will help you do just that with your science units.

 No, it’s not just a treat.
 It’s a science experiment, too.
-Have students time how long it takes freeze pops to freeze.
+For example, have students time how long it takes freeze pops to freeze.
 Then have them figure out how long it takes tap water to turn into ice.
 Does one freeze faster than the other?

-A lesson in aerodynamics always benefits from some airplanes.
+A lesson in aerodynamics always benefits from having some airplanes on hand.
 Make your own paper airplanes and then compare them to the ones you can get at the dollar store.
 Which ones fly higher?
 Faster?
 Farther?

 What causes bubbles?
 Why are they round?
 What happens to them when they pop?
 These are all great questions and excellent ways to use bubbles in a science lesson.